IvanGlinkin/HydrAttack-PoC-eMail-Spoofer-Module/README.md

 4. Create an image (DO NOT FORGET ABOUT THE DOT (.) )

-   `docker build -t docker-hydrattack-poc-email-spoffer .`
+   `docker build -t docker-hydrattack-poc-email-spoofer .`

 5. Launch the container

-   `docker run -it --rm -e DOMAIN=abracadabra.ahha -e SENDTO=your@email.com docker-hydrattack-poc-email-spoffer`
+   `docker run -it --rm -e DOMAIN=abracadabra.ahha -e SENDTO=your@email.com docker-hydrattack-poc-email-spoofer`

    * DOMAIN - testing domain name, e.g. *abracadabra.ahha*
    * SENDTO - email address, where to send a report, e.g. *your@email.com*